Sustainable Urban Energy Systems conference

 Technological prospects, citizen involvement and governance arrangements

-Urban energy systems are at the brink of fundamental technological and societal changes in the transition to sustainable energy systems.
-Ambitious climate change targets can only be realized by transforming urban energy systems into smart, low carbon energy systems.
-From being passive agglomerations of energy consumption and environmental pollution, the future energy provision of cities is deemed to be cleaner, smarter, more self-reliant, resilient, and closer to the needs of their citizens.
-Technological innovation is an important driver, allowing for decentralized and sustainable energy provision beyond the traditional boundaries of electricity, gas and heat infrastructures.
+Urban energy systems are going through fundamental technological and societal changes in the transition to sustainable energy systems.
+Ambitious climate change targets can only be realized by transforming urban energy systems into smart low carbon energy systems.
+From being passive agglomerations of energy consumption and environmental pollution, the future energy provision of cities is deemed to be cleaner, smarter, more self-reliant, resilient, and closer to the needs of citizens.
+Technological innovation is an important driver, allowing for decentralized and sustainable energy provision beyond the traditional boundaries of electricity, gas, and heat infrastructures.

 - Governance, policy and regulation of urban energy systems;

 - Energy justice and poverty;

 - Energy demand: energy demand side management, energy efficiency, energy consumption and conservation;

 - Public engagement, controversies, and conflicts in changing energy systems, participatory methods, consumer empowerment;

 - Digitalization: smart grid, artificial intelligence and blockchain technology;

 - Integration of energy systems: electricity, gas and heating;